-If you're not a birding enthusiast, the site is still worth the visit as it offers stunning views for a relatively short and easy-to-moderate hike.
-Although you'll feel totally remote standing at the peak of the rocks, you are just a short, 15 minute drive from downtown Carlisle.
-The vista, rising 1,535 feet above the Valley, is a gift, allowing you to unwind, enjoy the bird song of the woods and gaze out over the communities of Cumberland Valley.
+If you're not a birding enthusiast, the site is still worth the visit as it offers stunning views.
+Although you'll feel totally remote standing at the peak of the rocks, you are just a short, 15-minute drive from downtown Carlisle.
+The vista, rising 1,535 feet above the Valley, is a gift, allowing you to unwind and enjoy the natural beauty of the Cumberland Valley.
 If you're lucky enough to enjoy repeat visits through the years, you'll be able to see a bird's eye view of how our landscape develops and changes.

 It is important to note that the Hawk Watch is only open from August 1 - December 31 each year.
 Find more information, including links for finding current and past migration numbers, here.